A coworker today, not a six-month integration.

 Permission-aware connectors Elastic connectors ingest content; permission sync requires custom implementation | Partial |

-| Feature | ZenSearch | Elasticsearch |
+| Capability | ZenSearch | Elasticsearch |

 |---|---|---|